-SEO is probably a little bit different than what you would you would think.
-Some people might say it’s keyword research, finding out what keywords people are searching, for figuring out your content.
+SEO is probably a little bit different than what you would think.
+Some people might say it’s keyword research, finding out what keywords people are searching for, for figuring out your content.
 Those are all really important initial steps, BUT the very first thing is just to realize if SEO is for you or not and it isn’t for everybody.

 Part of the thing that happens when people don’t understand SEO and they think they need it, but they don’t really know that.

 So, your audience may not be on Google searching for you.
 And that’s true for a lot of industries, a lot of B2B industries.
 Like for example, there is an attorney who deals with real estate law in New York City for huge corporations, and they are not on Google, because their clientele comes from word-of-mouth.